 Now you’re super motivated to pump some iron, but WHERE do you start to learn how to strength train and incorporate it into a balanced fitness routine?
 I want to teach you!
-Start strength training and feeling GOOD in your skin with STRONG BODY BEAUTIFUL, my 6-week virtual fitness coaching program.
+Start strength training and feeling GOOD in your skin with the Strong Body Program, my 6-week virtual fitness coaching program.

 It’s time for you to FIND your strong.
 If you are ready to do something different and take your health to a happy place, this program is ready to help you find success.
 Read the program guidelines here to decide if this program is right for you.

 I would be honored to coach you and have you as part of this special community of women who are ready to build a STRONG body and live a healthy lifestyle.
-Enroll in the program and join us.
+Enroll in the Strong Body Program here and join us.
 Let’s get you that “toned” physique 😉

 Yours in strength,